HammerSeb/xDimer/README.md

 >`dimer` (instance dimer_system/list): either instance of dimer_system class or list of variables
 >
 >       instance dimer_system: use for simulation of emission spectra from exisiting dimer system
->       list: use for fitting a data set, list needs to be of the form list [0: gs_parameter, 1: xs_parameter, 2: e_offset, 3: q_xs, 4: energetic_broadening, 5: mass]
+>       list: use for fitting a data set, list needs to be of the form [0: gs_parameter, 1: xs_parameter, 2: e_offset, 3: q_xs, 4: energetic_broadening, 5: mass]
 >
 >`simulation_parameters` (list, optional): specifies the simulation parameters `[n_sim, q_low, q_high, dq, n_gs]`.
 First entry `n_sim` sets **number of simulated vibrational levels of excited state**.
 Other four parameters specify numeric evaluation of Franck-Condon factors, see [`quantummechanical.franck_condon_factor`](#franckcondonfactors).
 Defaults to [5 ,-.5, .5, 10000, 25].